-Importers and exporters are facing a problem: demurrage.
-It’s often a surprise for them — both in terms of suddenness and financial loss.
-Fall 2014’s peak season proved how port congestion can make steamship lines increase demurrage charges and worsen the situation for importers.
-Careful planning and monitoring of loading/unloading operations and the drayage process can help shippers avoid demurrage fees.
+Across all industries, importers and exporters face a problem: demurrage fees.
+It’s often a surprise for shippers due to the suddenness and financial loss.
+Careful planning and monitoring of loading and unloading operations and the drayage process can help shippers avoid demurrage charges.

 What is Demurrage?

-Detention (per dime) relates to equipment and is paid to a freight carrier company.
-It is charged when the shipper keeps the container beyond free time or when trucker waits extra time during loading/unloading containers
+Detention fees (per diem) are associated with equipment and collected by a freight carrier company.
+It gets charged when the shipper keeps the container beyond free time or when the trucker waits extra time while loading or unloading containers.

 Causes of Demurrage

-Even if the shipper does its best to plan loading/unloading and has all necessary paperwork, there are other external factors that could affect deadlines and cause demurrage.
-Late freight release or custom release of containers, damaged containers, or overweight containers are some reasons a shipper could be charged a demurrage fee.
+Even when shippers do their best to schedule and unload freight and have prepared all necessary paperwork, external factors can be uncontrollable and affect deadlines, which leads to demurrage.
+Late freight or custom release of containers, damaged containers, or overweight containers are common reasons a shipper could get charged a demurrage fee.

-- Delay in payment.
-If the shipper paid for only part of a shipment, the vessel can refuse to release the freight until paid in full.
+If the shipper paid for only part of a shipment, the vessel could refuse to release the freight until paid in full.
 Any delay in payment will lead to cargo detention at the port, which in turn causes demurrage charges.

-- Paperwork errors.
-Shippers may not succeed in preparing all initial documents for clearing customs process – after all, the procedures can be confusing.
-To clear shipments through US Customs, shippers need four documents: a Commercial Invoice, a Bill of Lading or Airway Bill, a Packing List, and an Arrival Notice.
+Shippers may fail to prepare all initial documents for the clearing customs process because the procedures can be confusing for new shippers.
+Shippers need four documents to clear shipments through US Customs: a Commercial Invoice, a Bill of Lading (BOL) or Airway Bill, a Packing List, and an Arrival Notice.
 Although, some specific goods require additional documents.
-Without these documents, demurrage charges will occur.
+Without these documents, demurrage charges can occur.

-- Share cargo and shipment delivery instructions with all parties (carrier, vendor, third party provider) in advance, to plan smooth loading/unloading process and avoid delays.
+- Share cargo and shipment delivery instructions with all parties (carrier, vendor, third-party provider) to ensure a smooth loading and unloading process and avoid delays.

-- Large shippers could ask for extended free time (large shipper status starts at a volume of 800 containers a year).
+- Remember, large shippers can ask for extended free time at some ports (prominent shipper status starts at a volume of 800 containers a year).

-- Understand all required documents and perhaps hire an experienced broker or custom agent that will help eliminate paperwork-related problems.
+- Understand all required documents.
+For added clarity, consider hiring an experienced freight broker or customs agent to help eliminate paperwork-related problems.

-- Consider the automation of demurrage management by monitoring the containers/cargo as they move through facilities.
+- Consider the automation of demurrage management by monitoring the cargo as they move through facilities.

-- Advanced planning and streamlining trading processes are the keys for minimizing the risk of demurrage charges.
+- Advanced planning and streamlining trading processes are the best tools to minimize the risk of demurrage charges.